lowerednonce/dexportiti/README.md

   "token" : "BOT-TOKEN-GOES-HERE"
 }
 ```
 And it should store your discord bot's token.
-If you have no Discord application, you should refer to [fgh](asd)
+If you have no Discord application and/or don't know what that would be, you should refer to [the Discord developer portal's Documentation](https://discord.com/developers/docs/intro).

 ## Planned
 *Roughly in order of importance.*